Florida Atlantic vs. Texas A&M College Basketball Predictions & Picks - November 24

 Florida Atlantic Performance Insights

-- Florida Atlantic was 81st in the country in assists (14.4 per game) last season.
+- Last season Florida Atlantic was ranked 81st in the country in assists with 14.4 per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.